X1ngChui/statlog/README.md

 We welcome contributions!
 Current development priorities:

 - **New format specifiers**: Add function names (`%F`), source locations (`%@`), and custom timestamp formats.
-- **Sink improvements**: Focus on efficiency through raw syscalls, add new sink types like UDP/network and circular buffers.
+- **Sink improvements**: Focus on efficiency and diversity, add new sink types like UDP/network.

-Please see our [Contribution Guidelines](CONTRIBUTING.md) for details.

 ## License